Raf Simons joining Prada in full creative collaboration

 They both said that the collaboration was also meant as a bulwark against a tendency in the fashion world for creativity to be squelched by business priorities.

-‘’I think a lot of creatives in a lot of positions dealing with independent brands and creative directorships feel troubled, feel like the fashion industry is moving more and more toward an industry that might end up excluding creatives,’’ Simons said.
+“I think a lot of creatives in a lot of positions dealing with independent brands and creative directorships feel troubled, feel like the fashion industry is moving more and more toward an industry that might end up excluding creatives,” Simons said.
 He specified that in the fashion world there are examples of financial success without a strong creative direction.

-‘’It is definitely something we question, and we do believe that a collaboration between creatives could re-position that aspect of the whole business,” he said.
+“It is definitely something we question, and we do believe that a collaboration between creatives could re-position that aspect of the whole business,” he said.

-Note: This story has been corrected to show that the correct title of Patrizio Bertelli is the co-CEO of the Prada Group, not the chairman.